Locum Meds urgently requires an experienced Nurse Prescriber to work within busy Walk-in Centre in Cardiff.

-We are currently looking for several Nurse Practitioners for a locum or permanent job in Cardiff.
+We are currently looking for Nurse Prescriber for a locum or permanent job in Cardiff.

 Locum Meds do their best to negotiate a salary better than Indeed Nurse Prescriber jobs